 2. Quit/reduce smoking

 According to Medical News Today, smoking can shorten your lifespan by up to 12 years.
 Carbon monoxide, one of the poisons found in tobacco, starves the body of oxygen and reduces organ function.
 Smoking also increases your risk of having a stroke.

 3. Eat more ginger

-Ginger is not only known for reducing indigestion but contains antioxidants that aid in the treatment of a range of infections, as well as reduces the risk of cancer, heart disease, and inflammation.
+Ginger is not only known for reducing indigestion but contains antioxidants that aid in the treatment of a range of infections, as well as reduce the risk of cancer, heart disease, and inflammation.

 4. Keep in touch with loved ones

 As the poet, John Donne said: No man is an island.
 The research found by Psychology Today states that people who socialise are less prone to colds, flu, depression, and even cancer than those who isolate.
-Opt to FaceTime, Skype, Zoom, Google Meet or Whatsapp call your loved ones regularly to keep in touch while preventing them from falling ill as well.
+Keep in touch with your friends and family regularly.

 5. Drink at least 2l of water every day

 Maintain the balance of fluid in your body by drinking enough water every day.
 It’s important to remember that the more active you are and the more you perspire, the more water you will have to drink to replenish the fluid that your body has lost.
 Don’t like plain water?
 Try adding some lemon, mint or fresh fruit pieces to add some flavour.